 There is, after all, much more to Cairns than the famous reef, and a rental car is the best way to discover the hidden treasures of North Queensland.
-VroomVroomVroom has put together a list of the top road trips from Cairns to help you make the most of your tropical vacation.
+With that in mind, VroomVroomVroom has put together a list of the top road trips from Cairns to help you make the most of your tropical vacation.

 The rolling hills and green valleys are a stark contrast to much of Australia’s desert scenery.
 To experience volcanic lakes, waterfalls, historic towns and patches of rainforest you can’t go past exploring the Atherton Tablelands.

 Millaa Millaa Falls: Drive the waterfalls circuit just outside of Millaa Millaa to visit vastly different falls.
 The most scenic of the falls is the photogenic Millaa Millaa Falls.

-Port Douglas & the Daintree
+Port Douglas and the Daintree

 Directions: Follow the Captain Cook Highway north past the northern beaches, toward Port Douglas.
 The same highway will lead you to the Daintree river crossing, however you will need to turn off for Port Douglas.